Before the Business Plan. Is a Business Plan the Best First Step?

 Business plans are for the business and leadership, but there is also an external audience that business plans are designed for and constructed to speak to.
 Oftentimes, the external audience is the primary consideration when researching and writing a business plan.
 Examples of external stakeholders include potential investors, partners, and banks.

-Business plans are often best-case scenarios based on researching addition to the optimistic and often best-case planning around the trajectory of the company and its path to sustainability, and ultimately, profitability.
+Business plans are often scenarios based on best-case planning, and are built on assumptions about the future of the company and its path to sustainability, and ultimately, profitability.
 They are designed not just to be informative, but oftentimes persuasive as well.

 Consider your audience.
 If you need investors or a loan to start your business, perhaps a business plan is necessary right out of the gate.
 If not, put together a plan for your internal audience; yourself, and anyone that’s helping to start the business.
 Consider the key parts of the business model, and how you will begin operating.
 You’ll need to make assumptions, but the key is to start.
 Assumptions may be the best tool you have in taking your initial steps into the marketplace.